tarcinapp/entity-persistence-service/.context/20-FEATURES-HIERARCHY.md

 `_parents` is a user-settable field.
 Clients can supply it directly in a `POST` body or omit it and use the dedicated `POST /{id}/children` endpoint instead.
 The field is always included in responses so clients can traverse the ancestry upward without a separate query.
 See the [Managed Fields](../README.md#managed-fields) section in the main README for the full field contract, including how its mutability and visibility are controlled at the gateway level.

+> **Note:** `_parents` is excluded from bulk `PATCH /{segment}` (updateAll) request bodies.
+Maintaining bidirectional consistency across an unbounded number of records cannot be guaranteed without per-record pre-fetches, which makes the cost non-viable for bulk operations.
+This is a known limitation — see the [Known Limitations](../README.md#known-limitations) section of the main README.

 #### Why URIs rather than bare IDs

 Using full URIs rather than plain UUIDs serves a purpose that goes beyond this service instance.
 The `tapp://` scheme is the native reference format for the entire platform.
 An instance of this service that is named `localhost` (the default, meaning "this instance") stores references as `tapp://localhost/...`.
 An instance named `library` would store `tapp://library/...`.